yl2811-cmd/Showheel/wwwroot/story-engl.md

 **Ep56 — Anchoring and Winch Agreement (~6-8K words)**
 Direction: Anna confirmed that the Axiom science module most likely contains the Kepler Core.
 The chip still glows faintly in the workshop—like a pacemaker waiting to be plugged in.
 She decided to personally head south to retrieve it.
-Formation: Anna (master pilot, medium-sized transport vessel) + Kassia (second pilot, independent escort for Razor) + Milo (mechanic, transport vessel).
+Formation: Anna (lead pilot, medium-sized transport boat) + Kassia (second pilot, on the same boat) + Milo (mechanic, transport boat).
+Razor is strapped to the transport boat deck – the desert section is not suitable for independent skiff flight, but short-range reconnaissance may be needed near Axiom.
 **★ Lia's Farewell (Core Beat):** It wasn't a heavy farewell.
 Lia was in Basin.
 The healer had adjusted the dosage.
 She coughed less this spring than last year.
 Perhaps it was because the air was better in spring.
 Anna didn't ask.
 Lia didn't mention it.
 Early morning before departure.
 Anna was doing final checks on the airship at the dock.
 Lia came—not to see her off, but to visit.
 Her fingers traced the cable.
 "This cable is thicker than I thought.
 It's a number in the manual.
 Now I know how much it can hold."
 (Then) "When you come back, could you check the ratchet for me?
 The spacing seems off."
 A promise, not a farewell.
 Subtext: I'll be back, you're here, we'll do things together.